DANS-KNAW/dans-frontend-framework/packages/user-auth/README.md

       </AuthRoute>
     } />

 Note: docs on setting keys in Keycloak, todo.
-In short: select realm -> client -> client scopes -> dedicated scope -> add mapper -> set user attribute and token claim name to be the same as the authKey.
+In short: select realm -> client -> client scopes -> dedicated scope -> add mapper -> set user attribute and token claim name to be the same as the authKey -> enable add to user info.

 ### fetchUserProfile
 Helper function to get the current users profile information.
 Exposes the Auth library's Redux store.